EllieChen-Git/Angular-Basics/README.md

 }
 ```

-**Two-way Data Binding (Event and Property)**: both setting and retreiving the property to and from the component/template
+**Two-way Data Binding (Event and Property)**

+- Both setting and retrieving the property to and from the component/template

 src\app\home\home.component.html